liren-jin/shapenet_simulator/README.md

 ## Models Pre-Processing
 Shapenet model can be download from [here](https://shapenet.org/download/shapenetcore).
 Select your models and copy them to src/simulator/models folder.
-Catogrize the models based on their semantic class.
+Catogrize the models based on their semantic class (allowed category names are shown in constants.py file).
 An example would be :
 ```
 src/simulator/models
 |